shanelnumber5/341-web-design/_docs/topic-12/02-rwd/page-05.md

   }
 ```

 The following example shows a simple responsive web page, with two columns.
-The `menu` class is always going to take up 25% of the screen, and the `main` class is always going to take up 75% of the screen, no matter how the page is resized by the user.
+The `menu` class is always going to take up the first 25% of the screen, and the `main` class is always going to take up the other 75% of the screen, no matter how the page is resized by the user.

 ```css
 .menu {